Boolean conditions can be made more powerful with the use of the Boolean

 will not cause a Python syntax error - it is a valid Python statement -

-.
+but it always returns True.
 Why?
 Because the value 6 is not

 actually compared to anything.
 You are actually asking the separate